PITTSFIELD -- There was noise again at Wahconah Park.

 "It's a big deep breath.
 You're going to lose series but you can't lose three [games] in a row," Pittsfield manager Jamie Keefe said.
 "We have to grind it out and play hard."

 The Colonials got another quality start from left-hander David Qualben, who gave up four runs on eight hits in 61 3 innings.
-Qualben threw 111 pitches and was tiring when Keefe called for Wink out
+Qualben threw 111 pitches and was tiring when Keefe called for Wink out of the bullpen.

 With runners on first and third, Wink got Alex Trezza to hit a grounder to first.
 Jerod Edmondson threw to short for one out, but Wink was a shade slow getting over to cover first.
 That allowed Abraham Nunez to score a run, giving Worcester a 4-3 lead.
 Wink got out of the inning without another run scoring and threw a scoreless eighth.